isomerpages/moe-acsi/index.md

       image: /images/Tech_Homepage.jpg
   - infopic:
       title: Furthering your passion
-      description: "With 60 CCAs and numerous Academic programmes, students can discover their interests while developing competencies that will prepare them for a changing world. "
+      description: With 60 CCAs and numerous Academic programmes, students can discover their interests while developing competencies that will prepare them for a changing world.
       button: more
       alt: Image alt text
       url: /talent-development/